ab-abel/alx_database/SQL_introduction/README.md

         -   You are not allowed to use the SELECT or SHOW statements

 ## Task 2
-###  Update dictionary
+###  Delete a database
-    Write a function that replaces or adds key/value in a dictionary.
+   Write a script that deletes the database hbtn_0c_0 in your MySQL server.

-    - Prototype: def update_dictionary(a_dictionary, key, value):
-    - key argument will be always a string value argument will be any type
-    -  If a key exists in the dictionary, the value will be replaced
-    - If a key doesn’t exist in the dictionary, it will be created
+    - If the database hbtn_0c_0 doesn’t exist, your script should not fail
-    - You are not allowed to import any module
+    -   You are not allowed to use the SELECT or SHOW statements

 ## Task 3
 ### Best score